Rhon0410/responsive-facade-visual-semantic-data/README.md

 They should **not** be interpreted as universal, immutable, or naturally occurring categories of active responsive architecture.

+Because mean RGB values in full-façade images may be influenced by non-façade content, an additional façade-masking sensitivity analysis was conducted for Set B. Binary masks excluded identifiable sky, ground, adjacent buildings, and foreground vegetation, while visible façade surfaces and their reflections, as well as visible content within transparent or perforated envelopes, were retained.
+Only the three mean RGB features were recalculated within the valid façade regions; the remaining 40 non-RGB features were retained unchanged.
+The updated feature matrix was processed using the same variable-wise Z-score standardization, two-dimensional PCA space, and K-means setting (K = 6).
+Only 026B, 049B, and 061B changed cluster membership, while the remaining 72 images (96.0%) retained their original assignments.
+Agreement between the original and masked partitions was high (ARI = 0.902; NMI = 0.929).

 ---

 # 9. ResNet-50 Same-Pipeline Validation and Independent Architectural Attributes